stainbank/beat-ritual/README.md

-# mixed
+# Beat Ritual
-A notepad for preparing DJ mixes
+A notepad for DJ mixes